-The course requires students to complete a period of approved internship in industry, of not less than 4 weeks during the summer vacation normally after the end of the second semester of the student's second academic year of study.
+The course requires students to complete a period of full time approved internship in industry, of not less than 4 weeks normally after the end of the second semester of the student's third academic year of study.
 The students are required to complete the internship to the satisfaction of an engineering professional, who will act as the students' supervisors during the internship.